-- Waiver is designed to support only individuals who want to direct their services. - The waiver is designed to afford every participant (or the participant's representative) the opportunity to elect to direct waiver services.
+- d.
+Election of Participant Direction.
+Election of participant direction is subject to the following policy (select one): - Waiver is designed to support only individuals who want to direct their services. - The waiver is designed to afford every participant (or the participant's representative) the opportunity to elect to direct waiver services.
 Alternate service delivery methods are available for participants who decide not to direct their services. - The waiver is designed to offer participants (or their representatives) the opportunity to direct some or all of their services, subject to the following criteria specified by the State.
 Alternate service delivery methods are available for participants who decide not to direct their services or do not meet the criteria.

-Specify the criteria Specify the criteria ---------------------- --------- ----- ---------- e.
+Specify the criteria

+e.
 Information Furnished to Participant.
 Specify: (a) the information about participant direction opportunities (e.g., the benefits of participant direction, participant responsibilities, and potential liabilities) that is provided to the participant (or the participant's representative) to inform decision-making concerning the election of participant direction; (b) the entity or entities responsible for furnishing this information; and, (c) how and when this information is provided on a timely basis.